mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ## 1.0.0.x Versions

+### 1.0.0.10-beta
+- Added a link to the image preview in the designer.
+This allows you to launch your images for preview in a separate browser tab
+- Added a copy to clipboard button to the image preview in the designer.
+This is just a shortcut for grabbing the URL of the image for use in your applications or sharing
+- Fixed issue with the navigation buttons when deleting a file; both tabs and the tree items were not being removed
+- Fixed Market Place where the `clone` button was no longer visible
+- Fixed Market Place where the `download` button was no longer visible
+- Fixed Market Place where the `preview` button was no longer visible
+- Fixed Market Place where the `play` button was no longer visible
+- Fixed the `Toggle Expand` button to be fully recursive in the Navigation Tree

+### 1.0.0.9-beta
+- Rewrote navigation tree to behave more like the tree in VSCode.
+This was by far one of the biggest requests and confusions when using FrontEnd Creator.
+This tree has all the behavior that you would expect, e.g. Copy, Paste, Delete, etc.
+- Removed the dual mode in the editor.
+Previously you were either in project mode or editor mode.
+This constraint is no longer necessary.
+- Added the ability to create folders in the tree
+- Added the ability to create files in the tree
+- All context menu actions in the navigation tree require no refresh.
+The navigation buttons above the tree will still for refresh for some actions
+- Added better contextual support for Add Viiew/View Model feature.
+You now have the ability to do it from any folder in your project and it correctly sets the path for you
+- Clicking on a tab now expands the tree to show where the file is located in the tree
+- Fixed issue when tree height was calculated incorrectly and did not let you see bottom part of tree
+- Added auto scroll feature to tree so that when you refresh the tree, if there is a file open, it will auto scroll to the currently open file
+- Fixed issue with Firefox not rendering the project name input width correctly

 ### 1.0.0.8-beta
 - Add new automated documenation engine for creation of Markdown files and screenshots
 - Fixed CORS issue with Azure Function service for GitHub